LHNCBC/CDCTables/README.md

 # CDCTables
-Pull data from RxNorm and RxClass APIs to produce preliminary tables for the CDC opioid database
+Pull data from RxNorm and RxClass APIs to produce tables for the CDC opioid database Add NFLIS and DEA content of illicit substances, their categories, and synonyms

 ## Package the executable jar file with dependencies
 ```